Hailing from the Indonesian island of Java (and other SE Asian countries), Taxiphyllum barbieri is a versatile moss, to say the least.

 Where to Buy Java Moss

 Java Moss Care & Growth

-Being a primarily aquatic moss, Taxiphyllum barbieri loves constant moisture.
-It will quickly dry out in an arid environment.
-Keep it wet or keep the humidity high (or ideally both).
+Being a primarily aquatic moss, Taxiphyllum barbieri needs constant moisture, and it will quickly dry out in an arid environment.
+It needs to be kept wet and the humidity high (or ideally both).

 Temperature & Humidity

 Java Moss needs a very high humidity in order to thrive in a non-aquatic setting.
 It has no roots, after all, so it needs to get all of its water from the air.

 It’ll need a humidity level somewhere up in the 90% range.
 So (unless you live in a jungle), you’ll definitely need a closed terrarium container to achieve this.

 When submerged, Java Moss grows long and wild.
 Growth is a little more restrained above water, but it’s still messy (hence why we recommend it as an epiphytic moss and not a carpeting moss).